Top of the Order

 Top of the Order is an out-of-print collectible card game by Donruss and NXT Games with a baseball theme using images of baseball players.

+Publication history

 The game was first released in October 1995.
 The base set had 360 cards and came in 80-card starter decks and 12-card booster packs.
+An expansion was tentatively scheduled for a June 1996 release but never materialized.

+Gameplay

 The game was said to resemble Strat-O-Matic in the amount of game detail.
-An expansion was tentatively scheduled for a June 1996 release but never materialized.

 Gameplay involved using only one type of card, the Player card.
 Each Player had 17 statistics.
 Offensive players would play a card representing the type of swing a batter is using, while the defensive manager would choose the pitch with a card play.
 To resolve the play, each player would draw the top card of their deck and compare them to one or more tables to determine the outcome.